Doppler radio direction finding

-Doppler radio direction finding, or Doppler DF for short, is a radio direction finding method that generates accurate bearing information with a minimum of electronics.
-It is best suited to VHF and UHF frequencies, and takes only a short time to indicate a direction.
-This makes it suitable for measuring the location of the vast majority of commercial, amateur and automated broadcasts.
-Doppler DF is one of the most widely used direction finding techniques.
-Other direction finding techniques are generally used only for fleeting signals, or longer or shorter wavelengths.
+Doppler radio direction finding, also known as Doppler DF, is a radio direction-finding method that generates accurate bearing information with minimal electronics.
+It is best suited to applications in VHF and UHF frequencies and takes only a short time to indicate a direction.
+This makes it suitable for measuring the location of the vast majority of commercial, amateur, and automated broadcasts.
+Doppler DF is one of the most widely used direction-finding techniques.
+Other direction-finding techniques are generally used only for fleeting signals or for longer or shorter wavelengths.

 The Doppler DF system uses the Doppler effect to determine whether a moving receiver antenna is approaching or receding from the source.
 Early systems used antennas mounted on spinning disks to create this motion.
-In modern systems, the antennas are not moving physically, but electrically, by rapidly switching between a set of several antennas.
-As long as the switching occurs rapidly enough, which is easy to arrange, the Doppler effect will be strong enough to determine the direction of the signal.
+In modern systems, the antennas are not moved physically but are instead oriented electronically, by rapidly switching between a set of several antennas.
+As long as the switching occurs rapidly, the Doppler effect will be strong enough to determine the direction of the signal.
 This variation is known as pseudo-Doppler DF, or sometimes sequential phase DF.
-This newer technique is so widely used that it is often the Doppler DF seen in most references.
+This newer technique is so widely used that it is often the Doppler DF referred to in most references.